 Can I use Reclaim’s free tier long-term?
 The free Lite plan includes basic smart scheduling for a single user.
 It’s functional but limited to essentials.
 If three habits and basic time blocking cover your needs, the free tier works indefinitely.

 What’s the difference between Reclaim and Motion?
-Reclaim is calendar-focused — it defends time blocks and schedules habits.
+Reclaim is calendar-focused.
+It defends time blocks and schedules habits.
 Motion adds task management, automatically scheduling tasks into your calendar based on deadlines and priority.
 Motion costs more but tries to answer “what should I work on” in addition to “when should I work on it.”
 Reclaim just handles the “when.”